-Cancer of unknown primary (CUP) is not one single disease.
+Cancer of unknown primary (CUP) is not a single disease.
 There are more than 200 different types of primary cancer.
-So doctors can't be specific about the possible causes or risk factors of CUP, because they don't know which type of cancer it is.
+So doctors can't be specific about the possible causes or risk factors of CUP.
+This is because they don't know where the cancer started.
+This means that they don’t know which type of cancer it is.

-Different types of cancer have different causes.
-For example, the most common cause of lung cancer is smoking.
-Smoking is also a risk for many other cancer types such as head and neck, bladder and cervical cancer.
-Overexposure to ultraviolet light (from the sun or sun beds) is the main cause of skin cancer.
+Different types of cancer have different risk and causes.
+For example, the biggest cause of lung cancer in the UK is smoking.
+And we know that overexposure to ultraviolet light from the sun or sun beds increases your risk of skin cancer.

-Generally speaking, cancer is a disease caused by many different factors coming together, rather than one single thing.
-Our risk of cancer depends on a combination of our genes, our environment and our lifestyle.
+Cancer is a disease usually caused by many different factors coming together.
+Our risk of cancer depends on a combination of our genes, environment and lifestyle.